TatyanaFilimonova/GOIT3/README.md

 https://drive.google.com/file/d/1LJnhd4X4GIjoaBv40DtgxGryT33xQykT/view?usp=sharing

 Heroku app -  web-based image recogniser available here: https://goit3.herokuapp.com/IR/

-P.S.
-Just for fun: all the faces of my relatives recognized by Predict Net as cats :>)

 In this project, it was proposed to train a neural network to recognize pictures of 10 different classes